Renzo Piano Building Workshop

 175,988 sqft of building skin, including six wall types, structural facades, double skin walls, metal and glass canopies, and vestibules

-Enclos continues to push the boundaries of state of the art building facades at Columbia University’s Jerome L. Greene Science Center, the first building of the Manhattanville campus expansion to break ground.
-The Science Center commences Phase One construction, where Columbia’s Nobel Prize-winning neuroscientists will continue their mind, brain and behavior research initiatives to fight diseases such as Parkinson’s, Alzheimer’s and other neurological afflictions.
+Enclos continued to push the boundaries of state of the art building facades at Columbia University’s Jerome L. Greene Science Center, the first building on the Manhattanville campus expansion to break ground.
+The Science Center was part of the Phase One construction, where Columbia’s Nobel Prize-winning neuroscientists will continue their mind, brain and behavior research initiatives to fight diseases such as Parkinson’s, Alzheimer’s and other neurological afflictions.

 The U.S. Green Building Council selected the Columbia University Manhattanville Campus expansion for the Leadership in Energy and Environmental Design (LEED) Neighborhood Design pilot program.
 The program aims to “integrate the principles of smart growth, urbanism and green building for neighborhood design.”
 Enclos applied its facade technologies to optimize the Science Center’s green agenda with attention to the building’s northern climate.

 The 10-story Science Center includes 175,988 square feet of building envelope, consisting primarily of transparent floor-to-ceiling glass.
 The facade program incorporates six wall types, including high-performance structural facades, double-skin walls, metal and glass canopies, and vestibules.